const and immutable values, D vs C++?

 transitive const, so I managed to confuse myself.
 I am not

-Seems like there is no reason to ever use const values, except
+values.
+Seems like there is no reason to ever use const values,

-when they contain a pointer to something non-immutable?
+except when the value may contain a pointer to something

 The only difference, as far as I can tell, is if the value type